Cthede11/Bassline-Bot/README.md

 ## 📌 Notes

 - This bot uses YouTube as the playback source even for Spotify playlists
-- Yes I know that i am inporting yt_dlp as youtube_dl, it's because I started with one and switched to the other, it will be updated soon
 - Preloading system improves continuity but still depends on YouTube response speed
 - You may customize the command prefix and embed style in `bot.py`